osg-htc/docs/docs/site-verification.md

 -   Maximum job walltime
 -   Maximum job memory usage

-Once the Operations team has enough information, they will start submitting pilots to your CE.
+Once the Factory Operations team has enough information, they will start submitting pilots to your CE.
 Initially, this will be a handful of pilots at a time but once the factory verifies that pilot jobs are running successfully, that number will be ramped up.